-Students will receive indepth instruction into Aeon's DNA and will contribute to Aeon's future growth as the
+Students will receive indepth instruction into Aeon's DNA and will contribute to Aeon's future growth as the nextgeneration of managers.

 DNA University Class

 "Project Aeon Joining Hands" has reached the end of its first period of activities, and has entered its second period of contributing to disaster-hit areas based on the key concepts of "Interaction and Creativity."